Increase Your Blog Post CTR - the Do's and Don'ts

-- Add call to action into your meta description,
+- Add a call to action to your meta description,

 - Use a target keyword in your meta description,

-- Ensure meta description corresponds to article's content.
+- Ensure the meta description corresponds to the article's content.

 Also, you can use special tools like Yoast SEO to help you write better meta descriptions.
 It's a particular plugin you can install if you use WordPress.